uuf6429/LazarusWebsite/README.md

 Todo List
 ---------

-- Go over all pages and fix links (pass wiki links through function etc)
+- Go over all pages and fix links
+- Add content/body to contact page
+- Fix/work on SMF integration including links in menu config
+- Convert image bullets (in home header) to real bullets (or something scalable)

 Links & Contact
 ---------------